Topological Josephson Bifurcation Amplifier: Semiclassical theory: Semiclassical theory of the TJBA

 \subsection{Limiting forms of $U(\delta)$}

-Before turning to a more microscopic description of a Josephson junction by calculating the grand potential $U(\delta)$ from a tight-binding model, it is helpful to consider two approximate limiting forms of $U(\delta)$.
-These limiting cases will be useful to interpret some of the results of the following sections.
+Before turning to a more microscopic description of a Josephson junction by calculating the grand potential $U(\delta)$ from a tight-binding model, it is helpful to consider two approximate limiting forms of $U(\delta)$ in ideal tunnel junctions.
+These limiting cases will be useful to interpret some of the numerical results of the following sections.

 In the case of conventional tunnel junction at low temperature, the ground state energy is $U(\delta)=-E_J \cos\delta+{\rm const}$, where $E_J$ is the Josephson energy associated to the tunneling of Cooper pairs and "const" is a $\delta-$independent number.
 From Eq.~\eqref{eq:jba_par}, the plasmon frequency and anharmonicity parameter are then $\hbar \omega_p = \sqrt{8 E_J E_C}$ and $\lambda = -\omega_p^2/6$.
 In this case, $\lambda/\omega_p^2$ is a constant because $U(\delta)$ has a single harmonic ($\cos\delta$).